Worksop Bestiary

 The Worksop Bestiary, also known as the Morgan Bestiary (MS 81), most likely from Lincoln or York, England, is an illuminated manuscript created around 1185, containing a bestiary and other compiled medieval Latin texts on natural history.
 The manuscript has influenced many other bestiaries throughout the medieval world and is possibly part of the same group as the Aberdeen Bestiary, Alnwick Bestiary, St.Petersburg Bestiary, and other similar Bestiaries.
 Now residing in the Morgan Library & Museum in New York, the manuscript has had a long history of church, royal, government, and scholarly ownership.

 Description

 The manuscript was made in England around the year 1185.
-The manuscript consists of 124 pages, 106 of which have circular miniature illuminations measuring 21.5cm high by 15.5cm wide.
+The manuscript consists of 124 pages, 106 of which have circular miniature illuminations measuring 21.5 cm high by 15.5 cm wide.
 The manuscript is written in a black letter minuscule book hand.
 The current binding dates to the nineteenth century.
 The manuscript is considered to be the earliest example of the so-called Transitional Family line of bestiaries.
 It combines a compilation of the 2nd-century Greek Alexandrian Physiologus bestiary as well as Imago mundi of Honorius Augustodunensis, the Etymologiae of St. Isidore of Seville, extracts from the Book of Genesis, and other works included in various bestiaries of its time.
-It also contains the text of a sermon on Saint Joseph, which was previously assumed to be written by Saint Augustine.
+It also contains the text of a sermon on Saint Joseph, the husband of the Virgin Mary, which was previously assumed to have been written by Saint Augustine.